Professor Ernie Jouriles, Department Chair

 4161, 4261, 4361.
 Individual Research in Psychology.
 Supervised individual empirical research and/or library research on selected problems.
 The proposed research must be submitted to and approved by the instructor before admission.
 Pass/fail only.

 4172, 4272, 4372.
 Human Relations Seminar/Practicum.
 An intensive study of interpersonal helping relationships based upon psychological theories and research findings.
-Focuses on supervised personal involvement with others as a helper.
+The emphasis will be upon supervised personal involvement with others as a helper.
 Pass/fail only.

 4399.
 Departmental Distinction Thesis.
 Each distinction student will write and defend a research thesis.
 Students defending their thesis before an examining committee selected from within SMU's Department of Psychology will receive Distinction in Psychology at graduation.